 Tasks Intended Impact Timeline Participants On-going evaluation Autumn, Spring, Summer Define roles and responsibilities for leadership team members.
 Leaders ensure that highly effective and meaningful engagement takes place with staff at all levels and that issues are identified.
 Autumn 1 MH, SB, HC Completed with responsibilities for Head, Deputy Head and Senior Teacher.
 (Senior teacher leads on phonics and early reading, and is now the staff governor).
-Review of responsibilities in January - these areas are working well at present.
 Joint formulation and implementation of teaching and learning CPD Leaders ensure that teachers receive focused and highly effective professional development.
 Teachers' subject, pedagogical and pedagogical content knowledge consistently build and develop over time.
 This consistently translates into improvements in the teaching of the curriculum.
 Autumn 1 MH, SB CPD and monitoring cycle jointly created for term 1, drawing on the most pressing aims from the school development plan.
-CPD programme jointly-created in term 2.
-Assessed needs for term 3 - there will be a renewed focus on pedagogy and also safeguarding starters.
-Focus implemented in term 3.
-Also, teachers are now peer reviewing each other's practice using 'Wal kthrus' questioning strategies. g and feedback Increased line management delegation to Dep Head. engagement ta Leaders ensure that highly effective and meaningful engagement takes place with staff at all levels and that issues are identified.
-MH, SB Deputy leads on training, rota and PMR for learning support assistants, and feeds back to the Head.
-Deputy is continuing to line manage LSAs.
-Hea has met with each member of support staff.
-They feel well supported by the Deputy.
-Continue and develop the cycle of subject monitoring through learning walks, student ch data checks, and book looks. contribute well rts of the school, se to delivering the c Ongoing Ongoing MH and Subject Leaders MH and Subject Leaders Autumn term monitoring cor English reading, English writing, See sections above for addition the spring term Monitoring cycle did not run a summer term, as a result of sta and other timetable com SEN and maths. all monitoring in . s planned in the affing difficulties Set ambitious learning targets for students at monitor these throughout the academic yea enables pupils, consistently a which is coh towards cumi Pupils consistently achieve highly.
-The work given enables pupils, over time and across the school, to consistently achieve the aims of the curriculum, which is coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
-MH, SB and teachers Ambitious learning targets set for all classes in PMR meetings with teachers (held by MH and SB in October).
-All areas we are targetting to exceed national averages.
-Shared with governors in November governors meeting.
-Mid-term reviews took place in January - they will take place again in April.
-Awaiting KS2 results.
-Results in other assessments (MTC, Phonics and EYFSP) look strong.
-At least weekly meetings between Head and Deputy to review roles and upcoming responsibilities.
-When issues workload, Leadership and management are exceptional.
-When issues are identified, in particular about workload, they are consistently dealt with appropriately and quickly.
-MH, SB Ongoing Ongoing Ongoing Sept Oct Nov Dec Jan Feb Mar Apr May Jun Jul
+Increased line management delegation to Deputy Head.
+Leaders ensure that highly effective and meaningful engagement takes place with staff at all levels and that issues are identified.
+Autumn 1 MH, SB Deputy leads on training, rota and PMR for learning support assistants, and feeds back to the Head.

+Continue and develop the monitoring through learning w data checks, and bo alks, student chats, Across all parts of the school, series of lessons contribute well to delivering the curriculum intent.
+Ongoing MH and Subject Leaders erm monitoring coing, English writing · · Set ambitious learning targets for students and monitor these throughout the academic year. enables pupils, consistently a which is coh towards cumi upils consistently achieve highly.
+The work given nables pupils, over time and across the school, to consistently achieve the aims of the curriculum, which is coherently planned and sequenced towards cumulatively sufficient knowledge and skills for future learning and employment.
+Ambitious learning targets set for all class PMR meetings with teachers (held by N SB in October).
+All areas we are target exceed national averages.
+Shared v governors in November governors me held by MH and re targetting to Shared with At least weekly meetings be Deputy to review roles a responsibilitie nd upcoming Leadership and management are exceptional.
+When issues are identified, in particular about workload, they are consistently dealt with Ongoing MH, SB Ongoing Sept Oct Nov Dec Jan Feb Mar Apr May Jun Jul